jlburgoyne/jlburgoyne/README.md

 ### Contact Info
 https://www.linkedin.com/in/jessicaburgoyne-research/
 ### Fun Fact
-Like most Gen-Xers, I speak fluent movie quotes and tend to have one for almost any occasion ("I'm not even supposed to be here today" is a daily refrain).
+Like most Gen-Xers, I speak in fluent movie quotes and tend to have one for almost any occasion ("I'm not even supposed to be here today" is a daily refrain).
 ### Interested in What I Have to Say?
 Here's my blog: https://jessicaburgoyne.com/blog/